hughbarney/atto/README.md

 ## Future Enhancements and Collaboration

 The priority now is bug fixes and keeping the code count below 2000 lines.
-Bug fixes and optimisations are welcome especially if they deliver code reductions which made space for further fixes.
+Bug fixes and optimisations are welcome especially if they deliver code reductions which make space for further fixes.

 ## Multiple Windows or Not?